Shayne Gostisbehere: Arizona Coyotes

 Although Gostisbehere was immediately productive in Arizona, with 11 of his team's 48 points through the first 13 games of the 2021–22 season, the Coyotes were not as successful, going 1–11–1 in that same time frame.
 Despite the team's poor record, Gostisbehere was happy with the trade, saying that coming to Arizona was "a little bit of a reset for my career" and "a good blend for myself and my family".

 Carolina Hurricanes

-Nearing the NHL trade deadline, Gostisbehere was traded from the Arizona Coyotes on March 1, 2023, to the Carolina Hurricanes for a third-round pick in 2026.
+Nearing the 2023 NHL trade deadline and in the final year of his contract which he originally signed with the Flyers, Gostisbehere was traded from the Arizona Coyotes on March 1, 2023, to the Carolina Hurricanes for a third-round pick in 2026.

+Detroit Red Wings

+Having concluded his contract with the Hurricanes, Gostisbehere left as a free agent and was signed at the opening of free agency to a one-year, $4.125 million contract with the Detroit Red Wings on July 1, 2023.
+During the 2023–24 season he recorded ten goals and 46 assists in 81 games for the Red Wings.
+His 56 points ranked 14th among all NHL defensemen.

+Return to Carolina

+On July 1, 2024, Gostisbehere signed a three-year, $9.6 million contract with the Hurricanes.
+Gostisbehere had a strong start to the 2024-2025 season with six goals and 27 points in 35 games before suffering an upper-body injury in December 2024.

 International play

 Gostisbehere first represented the United States internationally at the 2013 World Junior Ice Hockey Championships in Ufa, Russia.
 He was suspended for one game after spearing Matúš Matis in a quarterfinal game against Slovakia.
 Gostisbehere played sparingly in the semifinal match against Canada, but returned in force for the gold-medal victory over Sweden.

 Three years later, Gostisbehere was named to Team North America in the 2016 World Cup of Hockey.
 He described the team's rallying cry as, "Hey, we can play with these guys."
 Although Gostisbehere recorded three assists for Team North America in a 4–3 victory over Sweden during the group stage, only the latter team advanced to the semifinal round.